GreatAmerica Financial Services: History

 In November, 2017, GreatAmerica announced that it surpassed the $2 billion mark in assets and concurrently reached its 25th year of uninterrupted organic growth.

 In 2022, GreatAmerica expanded its presence in the franchise financing business by acquiring Illinois-based IRH Capital LLC, a 20-year veteran in the franchise financing industry.

+In August 2024, GreatAmerica sold Master MSP, Collabrance LLC, to The 20.
+The20 retained the Collabrance brand and all Collabrance employees.